Home | Playful Learning Activities | Children’s Books | Winter Books for Early Learners

 Bear Snores On by Karma Wilson, illustrated by Jane Chapman

-In this sweet book, different animals and birds find their way into Bear’s cave to warm up and escape the winter.
-Children will enjoy the variety of animals presented in this story, while learning about hibernation and how animals might escape the cold!
+In this sweet book, a variety of animals and birds find their way into Bear’s cave to warm up and escape the winter.
+Children will enjoy all the animals presented in this story, and will learn about hibernation and how animals manage to escape the cold!
+You might try the video read-aloud version of this cozy book.

 The Lonesome Polar Bear by Jane Cabrera